Quick Answer

 Sleep Cycle launched in 2009 and has been downloaded over 35 million times.
 Its longevity has produced a mature product with a few standout features.

-The smart alarm.
+The Smart Alarm.
 Sleep Cycle’s signature feature analyzes your movement in the final 30 minutes of your set alarm window and wakes you during a lighter sleep phase, theoretically leaving you feeling less groggy.
-For users who struggle with waking up, this is genuinely useful and Sleep Cycle’s implementation is the most refined in the category.
+If you struggle with waking up, this is genuinely useful, and Sleep Cycle’s implementation is the most refined in the category.

 Long-term trends.
 With over a decade of data design, Sleep Cycle’s trend analysis is sophisticated.
 It can surface correlations between sleep quality and variables like exercise, stress ratings, or caffeine — presented through a clean interface with clear weekly and monthly trend charts.